 The Nazis, who didn’t give two shits about Luxembourg’s neutrality, invaded on May 9, 1940.
 Charlotte and her family fled to France.
 They weren’t safe, though, because France surrendered to the Nazis just a month later.
 Charlotte fled again, this time through France and Spain to Portugal, where her mother had been born an Infanta.

 The Germans reached out to Charlotte and offered to restore her to her throne.
-Charlotte remembered very well what happened to her sister when people suspected her of German sympathies, so she told the Nazis to go fuck themselves.
+Charlotte remembered very well what had happened to her sister when people suspected her of German sympathies, so she told the Nazis to go fuck themselves.
 She mounted a charm offensive, traveling to London, Canada, and the U.S. She went on air through the BBC to offer messages of support to the people of Luxembourg, who were now fully under German control.
 When the war ended, people remembered her very public stance against the Germans and welcomed her back with open arms.

 Wanna know how she celebrated?
 By putting that big-ass row of diamonds back on this tiara.